mzbrau/fig/doc/fig-documentation/docs/features/lookup-tables.md

 ## Overriding via Environment Variable

 The lookup table key can be overridden using an environment variable.
-It should be in the format settingName__LookupTableKey
+It should be in the format `FIG_SettingName_LOOKUPTABLEKEY`

 Use a value of 'null' to clear the current value.